 James S. Hill

-James S. Hill and the William Edenborn sunk beneath the waves, they promised to protect the shore.
-The area at which it was sunk is now part of the Cleveland Lakefront Nature Preserve.
+sunk beneath the waves, they promised to protect the shore.
+The area at which the ships were sunk is now part of the

-Anthony Wayne made headlines earlier this year when it became the first Ohio shipwreck to be placed on the National Register of Historic Places.
-This steamship, which was built in 1837 and sunk in 1850, was discovered off of the coast of Vermilion in 2006.
-This cargo steamer must have been imposing in its heyday, but today it is remembered as the oldest known shipwreck in Lake Erie.
+made headlines in on January 2, 2018 when it became the first Ohio shipwreck to be placed on the National Register of Historic Places.
+This wooden-hulled steamship, which was built in 1837, sunk in 1850 when a couple

 Marquette & Bessemer No.2